grantMU3000/Shopping/README.md

 - From the home page, choose your data source:
   - Upload a CSV file in the Shopping.csv format.
+    - If you want to generate files, run the generate_test_csv.py file, and upload its output file.
 - Submit to validate and process the file.
 - If valid, the app will train/evaluate or run predictions and render results.
 - If invalid, you’ll see a clear error message describing what to fix.